CAST-Extend/com.castsoftware.imaging.dockersetup/README.md

 Creating login      ... done
 Creating nginx      ... done
 ```
 Head over to `localhost` in the browser to use Imaging System.
+Use the `admin/admin` or `cast/cast` credentials to login for the first time.

 #### Logs